nicoddemus/qt-async-threads/README.rst

 to provide a more responsive UI.

-The objective of this library is to provide a simple and convenient way to improve UI responsiveness in existing Qt applications, by using ``async/await``, without having to do large scale refactorings to do so.
+The objective of this library is to provide a simple and convenient way to improve UI responsiveness in existing Qt applications by using ``async/await``, while at the same time not requiring large scale refactorings.

 Example
 =======